20 Effective Ways of Domestic Violence Prevention

 The UN, which leads calls for domestic violence prevention, has set aside November 25 of every year as the “International Day for the Elimination of Violence Against Women.”

-20 ways to prevent domestic violence
+20 actionable ways to prevent domestic violence

 Domestic violence does not see gender.
 A toxic and insecure partner will exert violence, irrespective of the gender they belong to.
 But here are 20 ways to prevent domestic violence from the women’s and men’s perspectives.